ORogers/wsPlanner/README.md

 # UPlanner

-One Paragraph of project description goes here

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+UPlanner is a web application designed to assist lectures and educators to plan units.

 ### Prerequisites

-To run this project you will need a few prerequisites.
+To run this project you will need a few things to be installed.

 1. Node JS
 2. NPM